Raguram-N/Tik-Tik_-_Smart_Delivery/README.md

 This experience highlighted a simple yet powerful truth: **it’s not about waiting for hours—it’s about knowing when to wait.**

-And that’s where **Tik-Tik** was born: a smart, timer-based delivery system designed to give customers clarity, control, and confidence—so they could plan their day instead of being hostage to uncertainty.

   </td>
 </tr>
 </table>